winklerrr/awesome/cheatsheets/linux/linux.md

 which COMMAND
 ```

-Show type information about a command (use `-a` to show all locations of the command):
+Show type information about a command (`-a` to show all locations of the command):

 ```
 type -a COMMAND